-7 User Study
+7. User Study

 To verify how real users rate the security and usability of BluePass, we conduct a user study to gather feedback and comments from normal users.
 Upon approval of IRB of our institution, we recruit 31 volunteers to use and comment on BluePass.
-The volunteers include 16 males and 15 females.
-As the study is only in a school scale, most of them age 20-30 years old.
-Besides, most of them have a bachelor degree.
-In order to spread our study of different computer expertise, we deliberately recruit volunteers from 10 fields of study.
+We ask each of the volunteer to complete a series of tasks.
+Afterwards, they are asked to finish a short questionnaire, surveying their perspective towards BluePass.
+Faulkner [13] suggests that a user study of over 20 people should be able to identify the usability problem with a high percentage certainty.
+Our user study should show representative and comprehensive user feedbacks.